-- Defibrillate as indicated at the device's maximum energy. - After 4 cycles (8 minutes): - Consider endotracheal intubation without interrupting chest compressions. - Administer anti-dysrhythmic, per ACLS algorithms.
+- After 4 cycles (8 minutes): - o Consider endotracheal intubation without interrupting chest compressions. - Administer anti-dysrhythmic, per ACLS algorithms.

 For refractory ventricular fibrillation consider:

 - If second manual defibrillator is available consider Double Sequential Defibrillation Procedure 6.2. - If a second manual defibrillator is not available change pad placement / vector from anterior-apex to anterior-posterior. - Consider resuscitation for up to 60 minutes from the time of dispatch, including transport for potential reversible causes if no ROSC after initial efforts.